Marie Reichert

 Stella Marie Reichert (born 16 April 2001) is a German basketball player who plays as a power forward.

-Career
+Early life and career

 Reichert comes from a basketball family, her father and brother also played the sport.
 She played for CVJM Kassel and moved to BC Marburg in 2014.
 There she was promoted at the girls' basketball performance center.
-In 2017 she took part in the U16 European Championship.
 The 1.85 m wing and inside player was a member of the Bender Baskets Grünberg in the 2nd Bundesliga.
-In July 2019, Reichert was part of the German squad that competed in the U19 World Cup in Thailand.